 You might be calculating the impact of changing demographics or legislation on pension schemes; the effects that changes in financial markets have on different organisations; or how likely a business is to be hit by an earthquake.
 You’ll learn how to use complex financial and statistical theories to weigh up the risks and estimate the odds of what might happen.
 Just as important, you’ll develop a flair for presenting your findings in simple, easy-to-understand language.
 What’s more, early client exposure will broaden your experience.
 There are two business areas you can choose from – both among the leading actuarial practices in the UK.

-In People and Organisation you’ll work in one of our three teams.
+In People and Organisation you’ll work in one of our two teams.

 In Pensions, you’ll work with a wide variety of companies, from large multinationals to private listed businesses.
-Using our market-leading pensions analytics tool, you’ll be part of the team advising them on how to best achieve their objectives in relation to their pension or benefit schemes.
+Using our market-leading pensions analytics tool and working with colleagues from PwC's wide range of services, you’ll be part of the team advising them on how to best achieve their objectives in relation to their pension or benefit schemes.

 In Reward and Employment, as part of a multidisciplinary team, you’ll use broad consulting skills underpinned by financial modelling techniques to develop reward structures that support business strategy and are acceptable to shareholders and employees alike.
 Alongside this you will have the opportunity to apply a range of analytical techniques and develop visualisations to assist clients in understanding their wider pay challenges.

 © 2017 - Thu Nov 23 14:13:43 EST 2017 PwC.
 All rights reserved.
 PwC refers to the PwC network and/or one or more of its member firms, each of which is a separate legal entity.
 Please see www.pwc.com/structure for further details.